opoirion/snATACUtils/README.md

 ## Warning
    * The input files should be compressed using the bzip2 protocol!
    * The 4 input files should be paired: i.e. the reads are ordered similarly and match between the files

+## bzip2 decompression and encoding
+   * By default, this software uses the C header "bzlib.h" which provides the fastest implementation of bzip2 library.
+However, it is also possible to use a go bzip2 encoding/library, with the option -use_bzip2_go_lib which replaces the bzlib.h library, but is significantly slower (1.2 to 1.5 x slower).

+##

 ## Example